FOSS4GAcademy/GST104FOSS4GLabs/Module 2 Lab/QGIS 2.8 and Inkscape 0.91/Module 2 Lab.md

 The Albers conic projection has low scale distortion for an area the size of the U.S.  As the area being mapped decreases in size, distortion is less of an issue.

-Let’s try another map projection to see what changes.
+We will try another map projection to see what changes.

 25. Open the Project Properties, select the CRS tab, and choose USA\_Contiguous\_Lambert\_Conformal\_Conic (EPSG: 102004) as the CRS.